paulaji/authenticated-urlshortener-nestjs/README.md

 ## URL Shortening Logic

+The URL shortening logic includes taking the long url and clipping it into a small one with randomly generated characters and mapping the short-url to the long one.
-The URL shortening logic uses the nanoid library to generate short codes for long URLs.
+(Optional) The URL shortening logic can also use the nanoid library to generate short codes for long URLs.

 ## Frontend Integration